deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 meta_title: ""
 description: "Understanding k8s"
 date: 2025-04-04T05:00:00Z
-image: "/images/image-placeholder.png"
+image: "/images/blog/pod-replica-deployment/logo.png"
 categories: ["Kubernetes", "Docker"]
 author: "Deepak Bansode"
 tags: ["Docker", "Kubernetes"]
 draft: false
 ---

-_This is the second article in the Kubernetes series, continuing from the earlier posts on Why We Needed Docker and Kubernetes in the First Place._
+_This is the second article in the Kubernetes series, continuing from the earlier posts on [Why We Needed Docker and Kubernetes in the First Place](/blog/01-why-docker-and-kubernetes/)._

 In the previous article, we understood **why Kubernetes exists** and the orchestration problems it solves.
 Now that Kubernetes is managing containers at scale, the next natural question is: